top of page

 When I'm not immersed in research, I find clarity and momentum through movement—mostly cycling, skiing, and kayaking.
 These aren’t just pastimes; they’re how I explore, reflect, and reconnect.

-I ride four bikes, each from a different country and with its own story:
+Living in the Netherlands, where bicycles famously outnumber people, it’s only fitting that I ride four—each from a different country and with its own story:

 • Focus (DE): a sharp road race bike, built for speed and precision.